Naominour/Text-Summariser/README.md

 ## Azure Deployment Steps:

 1. **Prepare Your Environment:**
--  Login to Azure Portal
+-  Log in to Azure Portal
 2. **Create and Configure Azure Resources**
 -  Create a Resource Group
 ```bash